shefket-mustafa/shefket-mustafa/README.md

 ## ⚡ Fun Facts and Goals

+- 🎯 Getting really good at front end development!
+- 🎯  Ready to join my first company and grow as a developer
 - 🐾 I have a toy poodle who probably knows more CSS than me
-- 🎯 Getting really good at front end development!

 ---